tejaswini972/MCW-Data-Platform-upgrade-and-migration/Hands-on lab/HOL-unguided-Data-platform-upgrade-and-migration.md

 #### Tasks to Complete

 - Download the Data Migration Assistant (DMA) v3.x from <https://www.microsoft.com/download/details.aspx?id=53595>
-- Perform an assessment of the migration of the SQL Server 2008 R2 WorldWideImporters database to Azure SQL Database using DMA.
+- Perform an assessment of the migration of the SQL Server 2008 R2 WorldWideImporters database to Azure SQL Database using DMA

 #### Exit Criteria

-- You have a list of the issues WWI will need to consider in upgrading their database to Azure SQL Database.
+- You have a list of the issues WWI will need to consider in upgrading their database to Azure SQL Database

 ### Task 4: Migrate the database schema